Queen Mary 2: Exterior

-While of a design similar to that of Queen Elizabeth 2, Queen Mary 2s funnel has a slightly different shape, because a taller funnel would have made it impossible for the ship to pass under the Verrazano-Narrows Bridge in New York City at high tide.
+While of a design similar to that of Queen Elizabeth 2, Queen Mary 2s funnel has a slightly different shape, because a taller funnel would have made it impossible for the ship to pass under the Verrazzano–Narrows Bridge in New York City at high tide.
 The final design permits a minimum of 13 ft of clearance under the bridge.

 As Queen Mary 2 is too large to dock in many ports, passengers are often ferried to and from the ship in tenders, which can also be used as lifeboats.
 These are stored at sea in davits alongside the lifeboats.
 To transport passengers ashore the tenders pull up to one of four loading stations, each of which has a large hull door that opens hydraulically to form a boarding platform, complete with railings and decking.

-Queen Mary 2 is a post-Panamax ship, too wide to use the Panama Canal before its expansion in 2016.
-As a result, she had to circumnavigate South America to transit between the Atlantic and Pacific oceans.
+Queen Mary 2 was designed as a post-Panamax ship, too wide to use the Panama Canal before its expansion in 2016.
+As a result, prior to her world cruise in 2026 (where she transited the canal for the first time), she had to circumnavigate South America to transit between the Atlantic and Pacific oceans.
 The decision not to constrain her width to transit the Panama Canal was taken as Queen Elizabeth 2 only transited once a year, during the world cruise.
 Cunard decided to pass up the convenience of the occasional passage in favour of a greater passenger capacity.

-Queen Mary 2, the extensive library also has a reading area overlooking the bow of the ship.

 Interior

+The library also has a reading area overlooking the bow of the ship.

 As is the case with many modern passenger ships, many of the major public rooms on board Queen Mary 2 are on the lowest public decks of the ship, with the passenger cabins stacked above.
 Deck 2, the lowest passenger deck, contains the Illuminations theatre, cinema and planetarium (the first at sea); Royal Court Theatre; Grand Lobby; "Empire Casino"; "Golden Lion Pub"; and the lower level of the "Britannia Restaurant".
 Deck 3 holds the upper levels of "Illuminations", the "Royal Court theatre" and the "Britannia Restaurant", as well as a small shopping arcade, "Veuve Cliquot champagne bar", the "Chart Room", "Sir Samuel's" wine bar, the "Queen's Room", and the "G32" Nightclub.
 The other main public deck is Deck 7, on which are the "Canyon Ranch Spa", "Carinthia Lounge", "King's Court", the "Queen's Grill Lounge", and the "Queen's Grill" and "Princess Grill" restaurants for higher-fare passengers.
-The public rooms on Deck 8 include the à la carte "Verandah Restaurant" an 8,000-volume library (the largest of any cruise ship), a book shop and the upper part of the Canyon Ranch Spa.
+The public rooms on Deck 8 include the à la carte "Verandah Restaurant", an 8,000-volume library (the largest of any cruise ship), a book shop and the upper part of the Canyon Ranch Spa.
 Also on Deck 8 is a large outdoor pool and terrace at the stern.
 The kennels, located aft on starboard side of Deck 12, are available only for transatlantic crossings.
 They can accommodate up to twenty-two dogs (the kennels will also take cats) in small and large cages.